5 Microsoft Fabric Changes You Must Prepare For in 2026

 Benefits for Enterprises

-Cost Optimization Pay only for compute resources actually used, eliminating overprovisioning costs.
+- Cost Optimization: Pay only for compute resources actually used, eliminating overprovisioning costs.
+One client running nightly Spark jobs saw a 40% cost reduction by switching from fixed capacity to autoscale billing.

-Predictable Costs Better cost forecasting with granular usage metrics and consumption monitoring.
+- **Predictable Costs**: Better cost forecasting with granular usage metrics and consumption monitoring through the Fabric Capacity Metrics app.

 The Shift from Data Storage to AI-Powered Intelligence

-Perhaps the most significant trend for 2026: Enterprise data platforms will no longer be judged by how much data they store, but by how intelligently they activate it.
+Perhaps the most significant trend for 2026: enterprise data platforms are no longer judged by how much data they store, but by how intelligently they activate it.

 From Data Lakes to Intelligence Layers